About the Public Media Bridge Fund

 Keeping essential service on the air

-In the immediate term, the Bridge Fund provides rapid support to stabilize stations facing sudden financial gaps, preventing service interruptions and ensuring communities, especially those in rural or underserved areas, continue to receive trusted local information when they need it most.
+In the immediate term, the Bridge Fund delivers rapid support to stabilize stations facing sudden financial gaps, preventing service interruptions and ensuring communities, especially those in rural or underserved areas, continue to receive trusted local information when they need it most.

 A shield with a Wi-Fi signal icon in the center, symbolizing security and wireless connectivity.